miho/VMF-Text-Tutorials/VMF-Text-Tutorial-01/README.md

 In this tutorial you will learn how to

-- setup a Gradle project for VMF
+- setup a Gradle project for VMF-Text
 - create a basic model
 - use the generated implementation